exdssnuiag/Quantum-UI/README.md

 # Information
   Quantum UI V1.
   This UI will be finished soon.
+  Press Z to toggle menu.
+(Default)
 # How to use
   Import the library by entering
   ```lua